Computing Volumes of Adjacency Polytopes via Draconian Sequences: Introduction and background

 We explore this connection more deeply in Section~\ref{sec: recurrences} where we establish several recurrences.
 Namely, we provide recurrences for all graphs with connectivity at most $1$, that is, any graph that is disconnected or has a cut-vertex.
 These directly imply a simple formula for $\NVol(\APQ_G)$ whenever $G$ is a forest.

-Sections~\ref{subsec: subdivision} and \ref{subsec: triangle} consider two operations on a $2$-connected graph: subdivision of an edge $e$ and replacing $e$ with the join of $e$ and a new vertex.
-Under mild conditions, these operations lead to the following two recurrences that are stated simply but nontrivial to prove.
+Sections~\ref{subsec: subdivision} and \ref{subsec: triangle} consider two operations on a graph: subdivision of an edge $e$ and replacing $e$ with the join of $e$ and a new vertex.
+Under certain conditions, these operations lead to the following two recurrences that are stated simply but nontrivial to prove.

-\begin{thm}[Subdivision recurrence] Let $G$ be a connected graph on $[N]$ with an edge $e=uv$.
+\begin{sub*}[see Theorem~\ref{thm: subdiv recurrence}] Let $G$ be a $2$-connected graph and let $e=uv$ be an edge.
 Denote by $G \col e$ the graph obtained by subdividing $e$.
-If $\deg_G(u)=2$ then
+If $\deg_G(u)=2$ and the neighbors of $u$ are neighbors of each other, then